Marrakech is a beautiful city in Morocco that we loved. Our first contact with this country is so close to our home and

-And it’s certainly a essential in your trips to Marrakech, you will not tire of visiting it and enjoying its bustle, food stalls, and at dusk.
+And it’s certainly an essential visit in your trips to Marrakech.
+You will not tire of visiting it and enjoying its bustle, food stalls, and the views at dusk.
 Climbed on to some of the terraces and enjoyed Sunset.

 The Chaotic Souk Marrakech